hieuk09/hieuk09.github.io/about/index.md

 title: About me
 ---

-I'm Hieu, just another software engineer out there on the Internet.
-I'm currently working for Saigon Office of TINYpulse, a company based in Seattle.

 I'm interested in every aspect of programming, but concentrate in backend and game.
 I usually blog about coding, and sometimes also writes about books, manga and other random stuffs.